 Snakebite is a major concern in tropical countries.
 A study of pet owners for their knowledge and attitude towards snake envenornation in their dogs by questionnaire survey was carried out.
 Study concluded that majority of the owners lacked knowledge regarding identification of venomous snake, common signs exhibited and availability of anti-snake venom (*Dr. Nayanakumara S.R.; Major Advisor: Dr. Madhavan Unny N.).

 Mastitis constitutes one of the most important production diseases of dairy cattle which directly or indirectly affect the farmers and ultimately affecting economy of the country.
-A study conducted at Bengaluru to assess the efficacy of ethno-veterinary formulations in preventing the mastitis during dry period.
+A study was conducted at Bengaluru in order to assess the efficacy of ethno-veterinary formulations in preventing the mastitis during dry period.
 A better response in milk pH reduction and somatic cell count as compared to other treatment revealed that the ethno-veterinary preparations are suited for dry cow therapy in mastitis (Dr. Kumar S.K.; Major Advisor: Dr. Deepa P.M).
-The occurrence of S. aureus from bovine mastitic milk samples using conventional and molecular methods revealed the importance of screening of milk regularly to prevent such public health hazards (*Dr. Nanditha H.J.; Collaborating Centre: Department of Gynaecology, Veterinary College, Bengaluru; Major Advisor: Dr. Prejit).
+The occurrence of S. aureus from bovine mastitic milk samples using conventional and molecular methods revealed the importance of screening of milk regularly to prevent public health hazards (*Dr. Nanditha H.J.; Collaborating Centre: Department of Gynaecology, Veterinary College, Bengaluru; Major Advisor: Dr. Prejit).

 Paramyxovirus, Salmonellosis and Hemoproteus spp. were detected by PCR assay in the study conducted for the diagnosis of infectious diseases causing neurological signs among pigeons (*Dr. Rani Maria Thomas; Collaborating Centre: Dept of Vet.
 Epidemiology & Prev. medicine, COVAS, Pookode; Major Advisor: Dr. Deepa P.M.).

-Epidermophyton spp. and Microsporum spp. isolated from the pruritic dogs were found to be sensitive to Ketoconazole and Clotrimazole.
+Epidermophyton spp. and Microsporum spp. isolated from the pruritic dogs were found sensitive to Ketoconazole and Clotrimazole.
 This study highlighted the importance of educating pet owners of the risk involved in canine fungal dermatitis (*Dr. Riya Ashok Bakde; Collaborating Centre: TVCC, Pookode; Major Advisor: Dr. Rathish R.L.).

 Dental caries of bacterial etiology results in pain and difficulty in chewing.
 In a school-based survey conducted at Kadur, Karnataka to explore the prevalence and factors of dental caries revealed that the children 6 to 10 years have higher incidence rate compared to 11 to 14 years; motivated mothers and their educational status maintain the occurrence of dental caries in their children.
 The occurrence of caries was found to be higher in children of low-economic status (*Dr. Gopala Krishna T.J.; Major Advisor: Dr. Prejit).

 Lymphatic filariasis is endemic to 81 countries of the world and is the second leading cause of permanent disability, though it is regarded as a potentially eradicable disease.
-The study conducted among the inhabitants of Durdwan district, West Bengal analyzed effects due to mass drug administration (MDA) against filariasis.
-It was observed that there exist a need to conduct operational research, evolve sustainable and institutional mechanisms for the education of health-care workers as well as to ensure quality of training on MDA activities, strengthen information, education and communication (IEC) delivery mechanisms, improve political and programmatic leadership (*Dr. Mahesh Chandra; Major Advisor: Dr. Prejit ).
+The study conducted among the inhabitants of Durdwan district, West Bengal analyzed effects due to mass drug administration against filariasis.
+It was observed that there exist a need to conduct operational research, evolve sustainable and institutional mechanisms for the education of health-care workers as well as to ensure quality of training on mass drug administration (MDA) activities, strengthen information, education and communication (IEC) delivery mechanisms, improve political and programmatic leadership (*Dr. Mahesh Chandra; Major Advisor: Dr. Prejit ).

 In order to detect virulent typical enteroaggregative E. coli strains based on their virulence plasmid and aggregative adherence fimbria, an accurate and reliable duplex PCR was devised (*Dr. Deepthi Vijay; Collaborating Centre: Department of Veterinary Public Health, COVAS, Mannuthy; Major Advisor: Dr. C. Latha)